 To request a leave after the semester has begun, you must submit your request through the College Graduate Office and contact the Student Advocates Office to arrange a full withdrawal.
 A full withdrawal can impact international student visas, tuition payments, student loans, fellowships, and health insurance.
 Registrar deadlines will determine the amount of tuition that can be refunded.

 If you are approved for a leave of absence, your academic accommodations will be determined by your faculty advisor, the director of graduate studies for your department, and the College Graduate Office.
-You will receive documentation of your leave that can be used to support requests to professors for extensions of incompletes, or requests to the University Graduate School for extensions of degree milestones.
+You will receive documentation of your leave that can be used to support requests to professors for extensions of incompletes, documentation for loan deferments, or requests to the University Graduate School for extensions of degree milestones.

 Although the approval of a leave does not guarantee these accommodations, it provides supporting documentation for such requests.
 Depending on department policy, the leave may also extend funding commitments such as fellowships and student academic appointments that are contingent on continued progress towards a degree.